shogidude/clojure-kit-with-redis-mysql-react/README.md

 Run `clj -M:dev:nrepl` or `make repl`.

 Note that, just like with [CIDER](#cider), this alias runs nREPL during development.
 To run nREPL in production (typically when the system starts), use the kit-nrepl library through the +nrepl profile as described in [the documentation](https://kit-clj.github.io/docs/profiles.html#profiles).

+## Deploying your Kit Server and React Client

+If you use the React deploy script to delete the Kit public directory and replace it with your pre-built React client, you can deploy your Kit server as an Uber JAR file, and your React client will come along for the ride.
+From there, you can containerize it for Docker or your other container-friendly software.
+Remember to set up firewalls, and remove all passwords and use standard password hiding techniques for keeping your application safe.
+For example, the nREPL port should NEVER be exposed to the public!